3dnanH4x0r/pyrandomstring/README.md

-# Package to gen random strings
+# Package to gen random strings in python 😂